rpsjr/maintainer-tools/Migration-to-version-18.0.md

   See this global change with examples in the Odoo PR: https://github.com/odoo/odoo/pull/159909.
 * `user_has_groups` has been removed, so now you should use `self.env.user.has_group`.
 More details and examples of the replacement in https://github.com/odoo/odoo/pull/151597.
 * `_name_search` is gone, replaced by `_search_display_name`
+* be careful with searches on non stored related fields: they don't log a warning anymore, they throw an exception
 * Add tests to increase code coverage.
 * Check tasks of previous versions if you are migrating from lower versions than 17.
 It's also recommended to check past migration guides for things not done in previous migrations.
 * Do the rest of the changes you need to perform for making the module works on the new version.